Vetalb8/react-leanjs-bolierplate/README.md

 ```

 ### Prettier
-It helps to correct style writing issues in JS & JSX files.Can be manually executed:
+It helps to correct style writing issues in JS & JSX files.
+Can be manually executed:
 ```sh
 yarn run prettier
 ```

 ## React Story Book
-React Storybook is something you can use with your app right away. <br>It will help to develop your UI components separately and track later as a documentation.
+React Storybook is something you can use with your app right away. <br>It will help to develop your UI components separately and track them later as documentation.

 It has many features including:
-* Completely isolate the environment for your components (with the use of various iframe tactics).
+* Completely isolating the environment for your components (with the use of various iframe tactics).
 * HMR — hot module replacement (even for functional stateless components).
 * Works with any React app (whether it’s Redux, Relay or any React app).
 * Support for CSS (whether it’s plain old CSS, CSS modules or something fancy).